 We frequently get asked for guidance, help, advice or questions that are unrelated to setting up the theme like the demo site.

 Regardless of how this is framed - if it takes our time to understand your specific situation and help you with your particular situation, then it is consulting work that we have to charge for.
 Our themes ($65 - $125) do not have any consulting hours built into them.

 Professional WordPress developers, designers and consultants typically bill between $100 - $125/hr and require a minimum spend to compensate for the effort of managing your information (typically $500+/month).
 People sometimes charge less than this, but you generally get what you pay for.
 Those that are at the top of their field can charge $200/hr or more.

 Depending on how busy we are with theme development, we may be able to provide help for a consulting fee.
 For simple questions or changes, the 15-minute fix is available, for slightly more complex we have the 60-minute customization, and for larger projects we generate custom invoices.
 Make sure you contact us for confirmation before purchasing these.

 We are currently in development for some big projects that affect thousands of bloggers, and are not currently taking on difficult projects for individual bloggers.
 You can find a list of our companies that offer these services at: https://feastdesignco.com/how-to/customization-referrals/

 Who is your target market?

-We’re theme developers, designing themes for bloggers who want to focus on food blogging.
-Food blogging involves creating recipes, cooking them, taking gorgeous photographs, and posting them online for others to discover and enjoy.
+We're theme developers, designing themes for bloggers who want to focus on building a recipe site.
+Creating a recipe site involves creating recipes, cooking them, taking gorgeous photographs, and posting them online for others to discover and enjoy.